Follow our 8 simple steps to create a fully-functional website for your business

 Who is Wix best for?

 - If you need a lot of design help and guidance.
-Wix offers pre-populated template designs so you can easily swap in your own business images and content without having to design your own layouts.
-If you want Wix to build a website for you, you can use Wix ADI.
-It is an artificial intelligence design software that asks you what you like and takes your ideas and build a custom website design for you.
+Wix offers pre-populated template designs, so you can easily swap in your own business images and content without having to design your own layouts.
+And if you want Wix to build a website for you, you can use Wix ADI – this is an artificial intelligence design software that simply asks you what you like, then takes your ideas and builds a custom website design for you.

 - If you need more flexible tools for a specialty business website.
-If you need an online booking/reservation app, music selling app, hotel booking app, restaurant/order take out app, or different apps that add more practical functions to your website, Wix is the one you should go with.
-They have massive App Market with 260+ apps you can choose from.
+If you need an online booking/reservation app, music selling app, hotel booking app, restaurant/order takeout app, or different apps that add more practical functions to your website, Wix is a safe bet.

-- Squarespace is like the Apple of business website builders.
-They can help you create visually stunning, minimalistic business websites that can capture your visitors’ attention.
+Squarespace is like the Apple of business website builders.
+It can help you create visually stunning, minimalistic business websites that can capture your visitors’ attention.
 It’s not quite as easy to get to grips with as Wix, but its award-winning templates are worth the slightly steeper learning curve.

 Who is Squarespace best for?

-- If you want to create a visually stunning website for businesses in industries such as photography, design, restaurants, ecommerce, etc. You can see some examples here.
+- If you want to create a visually stunning website for businesses in more creative industries, such as photography or design.
+You can see some examples here.